csalcantaraBR/RailFlow/README.md

 ## 5) Recommended Completion Order

+**ChatGPT builds these 4 core artifacts in order:**
 1. **01 — TDD‑First**: lay the rails (workflow, watch mode, gates, contracts, observability).
 2. **03 — Project Brief & Standards**: align purpose, KPIs, quality bar, repo norms.
 3. **02 — Functional Spec (MVP)**: define capabilities, flows, rules, time & data contracts.
 4. **04 — UX, UI & Motion**: lock states, a11y, motion policies.

+**AI coding tools (like Cursor) use:**
-5. **05 — Status Report**: establish the cadence and evidence links.
+5. **05 — Status Report**: template for tracking progress and generating evidence-backed reports.

-> This order lays down the rails first (TDD workflow & gates), then clarifies scope and standards, and only then details specs and UX before reporting.
+> This order lays down the rails first (TDD workflow & gates), then clarifies scope and standards, and only then details specs and UX.
+The status report template enables AI tools to monitor and report on the project.

 ---